Remembering the life of Shirlee Schams 1934 - 2019

 Shirlee Mae Schams

-Shirlee Mae Schams, passed away Friday, Nov.
-15, 2019, at Brookdale Clare Bridge memory care in La Crosse.
+Shirlee Mae Schams passed away at Brookdale-Clare Bridge memory care in La Crosse, Friday, Nov.
+15, 2019.

+Shirlee was a very ambitious, artistic, creative and musical soul.
+She was a very talented violinist during her younger years, which gave her the opportunity to play for many cotillions and local "teas" at various homes in La Crosse.
+She was also a very good singer and organist/piano player.
+She loved to write music and enjoyed playing for friends and family throughout the years.

-Shirlee didn't ever sit still for too long, as she was busy raising six children and helping her husband, Bill, with the farm books and lending a good ear while he took care of his many businesses.
+Shirlee didn't ever sit still for too long as she was busy raising six children and helping her husband, Bill, with the farm books and lending a good ear while he took care of his many businesses.
+They took many special vacations by plane together with highlights being Australia and The Passion Play in Oberammergau.
+They drove their RV to Alaska, Mexico, Florida and out west many times, with family and special friends.

+As her children were growing up, she sewed clothes, did needlepoint, ceramics, and took care of beautiful flower gardens.
+She also spent many hours in the car, running her children from St. Joseph Ridge to their school events in La Crosse and would often say she sometimes would meet herself on the highway!
+As her kids got older, married and had children of their own, Shirlee took up the game of golf and she was pretty good at it.
+There were many, many golf outings with her friends, us kids and her grandchildren.
+Shirlee put on wonderful family gatherings throughout the years, making her famous dressing for Thanksgiving, talent shows with the grandchildren at Christmas, trips out of town for Easter and of course, family picnics down at the cottage were a highlight.
+Shirlee took up scrap-booking in her later years and made some beautiful memory books for us to enjoy.

+Shirlee spent countless hours on the Schams family tree and did an outstanding job.
+To this day, cousins ask for copies of the book she created.

 Shirlee was preceded in death by her parents; husband, Bill; beloved grandson, Sammy Schams; brothers-in-law, Jerry Jewett, Al Thelen, Gerald Schams, Donald Schams, Bernie Bahr, Max Longmire and Vincent Schams; and sisters-in-law, Louise Schams, Louise Bahr, Joan Arneson, Jeanette Longmire, Lois Schams and Carol Schams.

 A Mass of Christian Burial will be held at 4 p.m.
 Monday, Nov.
-25, at St. Joseph's Catholic Church, St. Joseph Ridge.
+25, at.
+St. Joseph's Catholic Church, St. Joseph Ridge.
 Msgr.
 Robert Hundt and the Rev. Biju C. Kujukutty will officiate.
 Burial will take place in the church cemetery at a later date.
-Family and friends may call from 2 p.m. until the time of Mass, Monday at the church.
-Following the service, a celebration of Shirlee's life will be held beginning at 5:15 p.m. at Fox Hollow Banquet Hall, in Barre Mills.
+Family and friends may call from 2 p.m. until the time of Mass at the church.
+Following the service, a celebration of Shirlee's life will be held beginning at 5:15 p.m. at Fox Hollow Banquet Hall in Barre Mills.

-Donations in Shirlee's honor, can be made to Aquinas Catholic Schools.
-Shirlee's complete obituary and an online guestbook are available at www.schumacher-kish.com.
+Donations in Shirlee's honor, may be made to Aquinas Catholic Schools.
+An online guest book is available at www.schumacher-kish.com.

-Shirlee left behind her legacy of loving to the end.
-Good Mother, we will miss you; you were our dearest friend.
+The family would like to express their sincere gratitude to the staff at Brookdale - ClareBridge in La Crosse, who all clearly loved our Mom, and also to Gundersen Hospice.
+"Hello, Hello!"

+The past couple of years Shirlee suffered from Lewy body dementia.
+Her mind is finally at peace.
+She wrote this poem upon her mother's death in 1998, which is very fitting for her now:

-Shirlee Mae Schams, passed away Friday, Nov.
-15, 2019, at Brookdale Clare Bridge memory care in La Crosse.
+Shirlee Mae Schams passed away at Brookdale-Clare Bridge memory care in La Crosse, Friday, Nov.
+15, 2019.

+Shirlee was a very ambitious, artistic, creative and musical soul.
+She was a very talented violinist during her younger years, which gave her the opportunity to play for many cotillions and local "teas" at various homes in La Crosse.
+She was also a very good singer and organist/piano player.
+She loved to write music and enjoyed playing for friends and family throughout the years.

-Shirlee didn't ever sit still for too long, as she was busy raising six children and helping her husband, Bill, with the farm books and lending a good ear while he took care of his many businesses.
+Shirlee didn't ever sit still for too long as she was busy raising six children and helping her husband, Bill, with the farm books and lending a good ear while he took care of his many businesses.
+They took many special vacations by plane together with highlights being Australia and The Passion Play in Oberammergau.
+They drove their RV to Alaska, Mexico, Florida and out west many times, with family and special friends.

+As her children were growing up, she sewed clothes, did needlepoint, ceramics, and took care of beautiful flower gardens.
+She also spent many hours in the car, running her children from St. Joseph Ridge to their school events in La Crosse and would often say she sometimes would meet herself on the highway!
+As her kids got older, married and had children of their own, Shirlee took up the game of golf and she was pretty good at it.
+There were many, many golf outings with her friends, us kids and her grandchildren.
+Shirlee put on wonderful family gatherings throughout the years, making her famous dressing for Thanksgiving, talent shows with the grandchildren at Christmas, trips out of town for Easter and of course, family picnics down at the cottage were a highlight.
+Shirlee took up scrap-booking in her later years and made some beautiful memory books for us to enjoy.

+Shirlee spent countless hours on the Schams family tree and did an outstanding job.
+To this day, cousins ask for copies of the book she created.

 Shirlee was preceded in death by her parents; husband, Bill; beloved grandson, Sammy Schams; brothers-in-law, Jerry Jewett, Al Thelen, Gerald Schams, Donald Schams, Bernie Bahr, Max Longmire and Vincent Schams; and sisters-in-law, Louise Schams, Louise Bahr, Joan Arneson, Jeanette Longmire, Lois Schams and Carol Schams.

 A Mass of Christian Burial will be held at 4 p.m.
 Monday, Nov.
-25, at St. Joseph's Catholic Church, St. Joseph Ridge.
+25, at.
+St. Joseph's Catholic Church, St. Joseph Ridge.
 Msgr.
 Robert Hundt and the Rev. Biju C. Kujukutty will officiate.
 Burial will take place in the church cemetery at a later date.
-Family and friends may call from 2 p.m. until the time of Mass, Monday at the church.
-Following the service, a celebration of Shirlee's life will be held beginning at 5:15 p.m. at Fox Hollow Banquet Hall, in Barre Mills.
+Family and friends may call from 2 p.m. until the time of Mass at the church.
+Following the service, a celebration of Shirlee's life will be held beginning at 5:15 p.m. at Fox Hollow Banquet Hall in Barre Mills.

-Donations in Shirlee's honor, can be made to Aquinas Catholic Schools.
-Shirlee's complete obituary and an online guestbook are available at www.schumacher-kish.com.
+Donations in Shirlee's honor, may be made to Aquinas Catholic Schools.
+An online guest book is available at www.schumacher-kish.com.

-Shirlee left behind her legacy of loving to the end.
-Good Mother, we will miss you; you were our dearest friend.
+The family would like to express their sincere gratitude to the staff at Brookdale - ClareBridge in La Crosse, who all clearly loved our Mom, and also to Gundersen Hospice.
+"Hello, Hello!"

+The past couple of years Shirlee suffered from Lewy body dementia.
+Her mind is finally at peace.
+She wrote this poem upon her mother's death in 1998, which is very fitting for her now:

 Send flowersSend flowers